tilezen/vector-datasource/CONTRIBUTING.md

 <div class='alert-message'>Some features can have a POI "label" and a landuse polygon, so calculate both!</div>

-When we calculate both the POIs and the landuse min zoom...
+When we calculate both the POIs and the landuse min zoom:

 ```sql
 UPDATE planet_osm_polygon